-- Talk to your doctor about calcium and vitamin D. Studies have shown that increasing your consumption of calcium may help prevent recurrence of colon adenomas.
+- Talk to your health care provider about calcium and vitamin D. Studies have shown that increasing the intake of calcium may help prevent the return of colon adenomas.
 But it isn't clear whether calcium has any protective benefits against colon cancer.
-Other studies have shown that vitamin D may have a protective effect against colorectal cancer.
+Other studies have shown that vitamin D may protect against colorectal cancer.

 - Consider your options if you're at high risk.
 If you have a family history of colon polyps, consider having genetic counseling.
 If you've been diagnosed with a hereditary disorder that causes colon polyps, you'll need regular colonoscopies starting in young adulthood.

-Screening tests play a key role in detecting polyps before they become cancerous.
-These tests can also help find colorectal cancer in its early stages, when you have a good chance of recovery.
+Screening tests are important in finding polyps before they become cancerous.
+These tests also can help find colorectal cancer in its early stages, when you have a good chance of recovery.

 Screening methods include:

-- Virtual colonoscopy (CT colonography), a minimally invasive test that uses a CT scan to view your colon.
+- Virtual colonoscopy, a test that uses a CT scan to view your colon.
 Virtual colonoscopy requires the same bowel preparation as a colonoscopy.
-If a polyp is found during the CT scan, you'll need to repeat the bowel preparation for a colonoscopy to have the polyp examined and removed.
+If a polyp is found during the scan, you'll need to repeat the bowel preparation for a colonoscopy to have the polyp examined and removed.

 - Stool-based tests.
-This type of test works by checking for the presence of blood in the stool or assessing your stool DNA for evidence of a colon polyp or cancer.
-If your stool test is positive you will need a colonoscopy soon afterward.
+These tests check for blood in the stool or assess your stool DNA for evidence of a colon polyp or cancer.
+If your stool test is positive, you will need a colonoscopy soon afterward.

-Your doctor is likely to remove all polyps discovered during a bowel examination.
+Your health care provider is likely to remove all polyps discovered during a bowel exam.
 The options for removal include:

 - Minimally invasive surgery.
-Polyps that are too large or that can't be removed safely during screening are usually removed surgically, which is often performed by inserting an instrument called a laparoscope into the abdomen to remove the diseased portion of the bowel.
+Polyps that are too large or that can't be removed safely during screening are usually removed surgically.
+This is often done by inserting an instrument called a laparoscope into the abdomen to remove the cancerous part of the bowel.

-- Colon and rectum removal (total proctocolectomy).
-If you have a rare inherited syndrome, such as FAP, you may need surgery to remove your colon and rectum to protect you from developing a life-threatening cancer.
+- Total proctocolectomy.
+If you have a rare inherited syndrome, such as FAP, you may need surgery to remove your colon and rectum.
+This surgery can protect you from developing a life-threatening cancer.

 Some types of colon polyps are more likely to become cancerous than others.
-A doctor who specializes in analyzing tissue samples (pathologist) will examine your polyp tissue under a microscope to determine whether it is potentially cancerous.
+A health care provider who analyzes tissue samples will look at your polyp tissue under a microscope to determine if it could be cancerous.

 If you have had an adenomatous polyp or a serrated polyp, you are at increased risk of colon cancer.
 The level of risk depends on the size, number and characteristics of the adenomatous polyps that were removed.

 You'll need follow-up screenings for polyps.
-Your doctor is likely to recommend a colonoscopy:
+Your health care provider is likely to recommend a colonoscopy:

 Preparing for your colonoscopy

-It's very important to fully prepare (clean out) your colon before a colonoscopy.
-If stool remains in the colon and obstructs your doctor's view of the colon wall, you will likely need a follow-up colonoscopy sooner than usual to ensure that all polyps are discovered.
+It's very important to fully clean out your colon before a colonoscopy.
+If stool remains in the colon and blocks your health care provider's view of the colon wall, you will likely need another colonoscopy sooner than usual to make sure all polyps are found.

-After a good colon preparation, bowel movements should appear as clear liquid, which may be slightly yellow or green-tinged, depending on the color of any liquids consumed during the preparation.
-If you experience trouble with your colon preparation, or feel that you have not been cleaned out by the preparation, you should discuss this with your doctor before beginning your colonoscopy, as some people require additional steps in preparation before attempting colonoscopy.
+After a good colon preparation, bowel movements should appear as clear liquid.
+They may be slightly yellow or green-tinged, depending on any liquids consumed while preparing.
+If you experience trouble with your colon preparation or feel that you have not been fully cleaned out, you should tell your provider before beginning your colonoscopy.
+Some people need additional steps before having a colonoscopy.

 Preparing for an appointment

-You may be referred to a doctor who specializes in digestive diseases (gastroenterologist).
+You may be referred to a health care provider who specializes in digestive diseases, called a gastroenterologist.